This webpage gives an overview of the roles of the employer and RCPCH in the AAC process, including step by step guidance and FAQs.

 - How long will job approvals take?

-We will try to process these as soon as possible, but please bear in mind that approval is given by our paediatric members, so it can take up to a maximum of four weeks.
-Anything beyond that will be considered unusual and will be escalated to the AAC team manager to find a quick solution
+We will try to process these as soon as possible, but please bear in mind that approval is given by our busy clinicians, so it can take up to a maximum of four weeks.
+Anything beyond that will be considered unusual and will be escalated to find a quick solution.

 - When can we advertise?